-Here are the 4 best IRA companies for 2014:
+Here are the best IRA account options for 2019:

 All of these companies offer a variety of resources beyond acting as a vehicle to establish an IRA account.
-Three of the four companies have office locations where you can go in and talk to a live person.
-TradeKing, the one that doesn’t, has cheaper fees and trading costs than the others.
+All have low trading fees.
+Three of the companies have office locations where you can go in and talk to a live person.
+Two that don’t (Betterment and Wealthfront) offer superior tools that can optimize your contributions, and keep you in line with your risk tolerance.
+Ally Invest also does not have offices, but it has cheaper fees and trading costs than the others.

 Here are some more of the common features of these top companies: